Submit A formAfter Hours Contact

 Understanding Show Cause Offences

-Show cause offences are serious crimes for which you must demonstrate why your continued detention is not justified.
-In NSW, these offences typically include severe charges such as murder, serious drug offences, sexual assault, and some violent crimes.
+Show cause offences are serious crimes, including certain indictable offences involving violence, firearms, or drugs, for which a person charged must demonstrate why their continued detention is not justified.
+In NSW, these certain offences typically include indictable offences such as murder, serious drug offences, sexual assault, and some violent crimes.

-The Bail Act 2013 (NSW) mandates that if you are charged with these offences, you must satisfy the show cause test.
-This means you must provide reasons to not be held in remand; this can include community ties, stable employment or specific circumstances to justify your bail.
+The Bail Act 2013 (NSW) mandates that if a person charged with an offence punishable by life imprisonment or other certain offences is before the court, they must satisfy the show cause test.
+This means the person charged must provide reasons to not be held in remand; this can include community ties, stable employment, or specific circumstances to justify their bail.

 Examples of Show Cause offences